Approach

 How much does an in-house AI team cost for a PE firm?

-A minimum viable team of 3-5 people costs $1.2M-$2.4M per year in fully loaded compensation (base salary, benefits, equity, recruiting fees, infrastructure).
-This does not include the 6-12 month ramp period before the team produces results.
+A minimum viable team of 3-5 people costs $1.2M-$2.4M a year fully loaded (base salary, benefits, equity, recruiting fees, infrastructure).
+That does not include the 6-12 month ramp before the team produces anything.

 Can external consultants work with our confidential deal data?

-Yes, if they are set up correctly.
-Look for consultants who use zero-data-retention AI architectures, sign NDAs before engagement, and can work within your firm's security perimeter.
+Yes, if they are set up right.
+Look for consultants whose AI setup never stores your data, who sign NDAs before starting, and who can work inside your firm's security perimeter.
 At WorkWise, we build on enterprise-grade infrastructure where your data never trains public models and all processing happens in isolated environments.

 What if we build in-house and our AI lead leaves?

-This is one of the biggest risks of the in-house model.
-AI talent turnover in financial services averages around 18 months.
-When key people leave, institutional knowledge goes with them.
-The hybrid model reduces this risk because the external partner retains knowledge of the architecture, design decisions, and system logic regardless of internal staffing changes.
+This is one of the biggest risks.
+AI talent turnover in financial services averages 18 months.
+When key people leave, the knowledge leaves with them.
+The hybrid model cuts that risk because the external partner keeps the knowledge of the architecture and system logic no matter who on your team leaves.

 How do we evaluate an external AI consultant for PE work?

 Ask three questions.
-First, can they explain EBITDA adjustments, covenant analysis, and IC memo structure without prompting?
+Can they explain EBITDA adjustments, covenant analysis, and IC memo structure without prompting?
 If not, they do not know PE.
-Second, do they have case studies from PE firms, family offices, or private credit shops?
+Do they have case studies from PE firms, family offices, or private credit shops?
 General AI experience is not transferable.
-Third, what is their data security posture?
-If they cannot explain zero-data-retention architecture in detail, move on.
+Can they explain in detail how they keep your data out of public models?
+If not, move on.

 Should family offices and independent sponsors build in-house AI teams?

 Almost never.
-Family offices and independent sponsors typically do not have the deal volume or continuous AI workload to justify a full-time team.
-The economics strongly favor external consulting for project work and a retainer for ongoing support.
-Your dollars go further and you get PE-specific expertise from day one.
+Family offices and independent sponsors do not have the deal volume to justify a full-time team.
+The math favors external consulting for projects and a retainer for ongoing support.
+Your dollars go further and you get PE expertise from day one.

 What does the hybrid transition look like in practice?

-Weeks 1-12: External partner builds your first 2-3 AI systems (deal screening, portfolio monitoring, or whatever your top priorities are).
-Weeks 4-8: You hire one internal AI/data person who joins the build process and learns the systems.
-Months 3-6: External partner trains your internal person and transfers ownership.
-Month 6 onward: Internal person manages daily operations while external partner shifts to a retainer for new builds and strategic guidance.
+Weeks 1-12: External partner builds your first 2-3 AI systems.
+Weeks 4-8: You hire one internal AI/data person who joins the build and learns the systems.
+Months 3-6: External partner trains your person and hands over ownership.
+Month 6 onward: Your person runs daily operations while the external partner shifts to a retainer for new builds and strategic guidance.

 Not Sure Which Model Is Right for Your Firm?

 Start with a Discovery Sprint.
-In 2-4 weeks, you will have a clear map of where AI fits in your workflows, what it costs to build each option, and a recommendation for your firm's specific situation.
+In 2-4 weeks, you get a clear map of where AI fits in your workflows, what each option costs to build, and a recommendation for your specific situation.
 Or see how we have helped PE firms, family offices, and private credit shops get AI working in our case studies.

 Founder, WorkWise Solutions.
 PhD in how humans interact with emerging technology.
 Works with PE firms, family offices, private credit shops, and independent sponsors to design and deploy AI systems that deal teams actually use.